mickknutson/spring_security_course/chapter02/chapter02.00/README.md

 # Chapter 02.00

-## Getting Started with Spring Security
+## BASE line from chapter01.00
-This chapter is the chapter BASE and continues from the previous chapter section, from here, we build on top of this base.
+This chapter is the chapter BASE line and continues from the previous chapter section, from here, we build on top of this base.

 ## Tasks